constantology/css/box/README.md

 # box.css

-encapsulates minimum functionality for creating `HBox` and `VBox` elements using the new CSS3 flex box module — as well as the old CSS3 box module and table display as fall-backs.
+encapsulates minimum functionality for creating `HBox` and `VBox` elements using the new CSS3 flex box module — as well as the old CSS3 box module.

 ## About